 Bankruptcy

 As a last resort, you can file for bankruptcy if you are eligible.
-Chapter 7 bankruptcy can wipe off most unsecured debts, but it is means based and requires you to demonstrate extreme financial distress.
+Chapter 7 bankruptcy can wipe off most unsecured debts, but it is a means-based court-administered process that requires you to demonstrate extreme financial distress.

-Chapter 13 bankruptcy requires you to pay off your debts over a period of three to five years.
+Chapter 13 bankruptcy requires you to restructure and pay off your debts according to a court-approved process over a period of three to five years.
 The remaining debt is then forgiven.
-Bankruptcy can also impact your credit rating and stay on your credit report for years.
+Bankruptcy can also severely impact your credit rating and stay on your credit report for years.
 Seek legal advice to check if bankruptcy is right for you.

 Paying off debt takes discipline and time.
 You’ll need to stay motivated by tracking your progress and celebrating little wins.
 If you need support, debt mediation can be an effective way to pay off your debts.